-Clearwell Caves are a natural cave system, extensively mined for iron ore to make some of Britain's most complex and oldest mine workings.
-The mine dates back well over 4,500 years, when Neolithic miners dug for ochre pigments to make paints.
-Iron ore miners later created a warren of underground passageways, connecting the huge caverns.
+Clearwell Caves are natural caves, extensively mined for iron ore to make some of Britain's most complex and oldest mine workings.
+The mine dates back well over 4,000 years, when early miners dug for ochre pigments to make paints.
+Iron ore miners later created a warren of underground passageways, by connecting the huge caverns.

-Explore nine of the atmospheric caverns, experiencing their ancient and mysterious past.
+Explore nine caverns, experiencing their ancient and mysterious past.
 You can see why television programmes like Dr Who and Merlin have been filmed here many times.
-You walk through exciting, sometimes eerie, and impressive caverns, following in the footsteps of generations of miners, that also included young children.
+You walk through exciting, sometimes eerie, and impressive caverns, following in the miners' footsteps.
 You may even catch a glimpse of the 'Old Man' that miners believed haunted the Caves - there have been lots of sightings by visitors!

 - Fun for all the family